Who can ride?

 Many Councils on Aging (COAs) offer volunteer driver programs.
 For example, the Millbury Council on Aging runs a transportation program that takes seniors and individuals with disabilities anywhere in Millbury or surrounding towns.
 Contact your COA to learn if your city or town operates a volunteer driver program.

 Some regional organizations also operate volunteer driver programs.
 Here are some examples from around Massachusetts.

 Volunteers provide door-through-door, assisted medical transportation to LifePath consumers.
 Consumers can also request a volunteer to accompany them on public transit.

-Hosted by Mystic Valley Elder Services, TRIP is a program where the drivers are recruited by seniors themselves.
+Hosted by Mystic Valley Elder Services, TRIP is a program where people ride with a friend or neighbor who drives them where they need to go.